 - Supporting country level dialogues on key commitments of the New Deal, such as Use of Country Systems, Transparency and private sector engagement.

 Once a year, the International Dialogue meets at the ministerial or senior level.
 The Global Meetings are the principal forum for political dialogue and decision-making by the International Dialogue members as a group.
-The mandate and progress in implementing the agreed work programme are reviewed at the annual Global Meetings, as well as at bi-annual Steering Group meetings.
+The mandate and progress in implementing the agreed work plan are reviewed at quarterly Steering Group meetings.

 Two co-chairs, representing fragile states and development partners, provide strategic direction and leadership for the International Dialogue.
-The International Dialogue is presently co-chaired by the Sierra Leonean Minister of Finance and Economic Development, H.E.
-Momodu Kargbo and the Swedish Minister for International Development Cooperation, H.E.
-Isabella Lövin.
-Previous co-Chairs include Denmark, the Democratic Republic of Congo, Finland, the Netherlands, Timor-Leste, and the United Kingdom.
+The International Dialogue is presently co-chaired by the Sierra Leonean Minister of Planning and Economic Development, H.E.
+Francis Kai-Kai, and the Canadian Minister of International Development, H.E.
+Harjit Sajjan.
+Previous co-Chairs include Sweden, Denmark, the Democratic Republic of the Congo, Finland, the Netherlands, Timor-Leste, and the United Kingdom.

-The International Dialogue Secretariat, hosted by the OECD, works in close collaboration with the g7+, the International Network on Conflict and Fragility (INCAF), and civil society (CSPPS) secretariats.
+The International Dialogue Secretariat works in close collaboration with the g7+, the International Network on Conflict and Fragility (INCAF), and civil society (CSPPS) secretariats.